-We have audited the financial statements of Bluebird Merchant Ventures Ltd (the 'Group') for the year ended 31 December 2021 which comprise the Consolidated Income Statement, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Consolidated Cash Flow Statement and Notes to the Financial Statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Report Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of Bluebird Merchant Ventures Ltd (the 'Group') for the year ended 31 December 2022 which comprise the Consolidated Income Statement, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Consolidated Cash Flow Statement and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK-adopted international accounting standards.